Our Collection Conservation Grants and Benefactors

 Kathy Callow (nee Beeham – 1949-1989) was an active and long-standing member (latterly a Fellow) of the Museums Association.
 After qualifying in conservation at Leicester University she devoted her working life to the many causes of small, local museums, starting in Enfield then Godalming, and finishing as Curator of the Priests’ House Museum in Wimborne.
 In between, in 1975 she set up Gosport Museum and in 1989 the Museum of the History of Water Supply in the Pumping Station at Sutton Poyntz above Weymouth.
 Unusually practically resourceful, able to restore the early fibre-glass yacht Nohoh, and to install central heating virtually single-handedly, she was blessed with an insatiable curiosity.
 She also lived bravely with cancer for 6 years without this being known to most of those around her.

-The Kathy Callow award for social history conservation in small museums was established in 1994, focusing on the disadvantaged in society, the history of dress, women, industrialisation, small localities and the sea.
+The Kathy Callow grant for social history conservation in small museums was established in 1994, focusing on the disadvantaged in society, the history of dress, women, industrialisation, small localities and the sea.
 In 2015 it was incorporated into the Daphne Bullard, Kathy Callow and Elizabeth Hammond Association.

 Elizabeth Hammond (1926-2011) was a founder member of The Costume Society and a former trustee.
 Born in Southern Rhodesia she returned with her family to Kent where she attended the Maidstone High School for Girls.
 Her education was interrupted by the war but she later attended Maidstone School of Art moving on to the Royal College of Art and graduating in 1949.
 She taught art in a wide range of schools and colleges including the Arts Educational School in Tring, and the Rochester campus of the Kent Institute of Art and Design, where her students included Zandra Rhodes and Tracey Emin.

 As well as an artist, she was also an illustrator and a talented embroiderer.
 She was a member of the Embroiderers Guild, the Rochester Cathedral embroiderers and the National Association of Fine and Decorative Arts Societies (NADFAS) She was also a collector of dress and textiles from the 17th to 20th centuries.
 Important pieces in her collection were conserved and loaned for public display.
 In 1983 she was invited to join the Kent Costume Trust (KTC) as a committee member and eventually her textile collection was bequeathed to the KTC.
-Her most generous legacy to the Costume Society enabled the founding of the new Conservation Award.
+Her most generous legacy to the Costume Society enabled the founding of the new Conservation Grant.
 Her life was celebrated in Costume 47:2 (2015) in an obituary by Chris Godfrey, and an article about her work and collections by Judith Doré in Costume.